Clearinghouse Partners and Contributors

 AVAC is a non-profit, community- and consumer-based organisation that uses public education, policy analysis, advocacy and community mobilization to accelerate the ethical development and global delivery of AIDS vaccines and other HIV prevention options.
 AVAC’s participation in the Clearinghouse on Male Circumcision for HIV Prevention is one component of its ongoing work on increasing informed civil society input on male circumcision for HIV prevention.
 AVAC has developed a range of tools for advocates in developing and developed countries and continues to convene civil society conference calls, issue-focused meetings, and electronic dialogues as forums for input on this and other issues in HIV prevention.

-FHI works to address key public health needs in developing countries, including family planning and reproductive health, child and maternal health, and infectious diseases such as HIV/AIDS, malaria, tuberculosis and avian influenza.
-Through a grant from the Bill & Melinda Gates Foundation, FHI and its international partners — the University of Illinois at Chicago and EngenderHealth — are establishing a Male Circumcision Consortium to improve and expand voluntary male circumcision services in Kenya.
-FHI serves as the webmaster for the Clearinghouse on Male Circumcision for HIV Prevention, and in partnership with WHO, UNAIDS and AVAC, develops and selects content for the site.
+FHI 360 is a nonprofit human development organization dedicated to improving lives in lasting ways by advancing integrated, locally driven solutions.
+Through a grant from the Bill & Melinda Gates Foundation, FHI 360 and its international partners — the University of Illinois at Chicago and EngenderHealth — established a Male Circumcision Consortium to improve and expand voluntary male circumcision services in Kenya.
+FHI serves as the webmaster for the Clearinghouse on Male Circumcision for HIV Prevention and, in partnership with WHO, UNAIDS, and AVAC, develops and selects content for the site.

 A number of other organisations contribute materials and information to the site: